Skip to contents

 X

-an n x p matrix or dataframe of covariates (optional)
+an n x p design matrix (either provide X or data and formula)

 formula